Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Related Work

 \subsection{LfD for long-horizon manipulation tasks}

 Previous LfD methods typically address long-horizon manipulation tasks by segmenting demonstrations and composing movement primitives trained with the segmented demonstration \cite{saveriano2019merging, niekum2013incremental}. \textit{Schwenkel et al.} and \textit{Jaquier et al.} propose methods to find the best sequence of primitives based on demonstrations for the target tasks \cite{Schwenkel_Guo, jaquier2022learning}.
-Our Logic-DMP shares similarities in composing skill primitives for complex long-horizon manipulation tasks.
-However, unlike other methods, it does not assume a sequential execution of those primitives (namely, without generalization or replanning).
-We show in experiments that the removal of this assumption can improve the generalization ability and reactivity of the system to handle task variants and disturbances.
+Our Logic-LfD shares similarities in composing skill primitives for complex long-horizon manipulation tasks.
+However, unlike those methods, it does not assume a fixed sequential composition of those primitives (namely, without generalization or replanning) while solving the target long-horizon manipulation task in the real world.
+We show in Experiments (Section. \ref{sec:experiments}) with Tables \ref{tab:generalization} and \ref{tab:reactive} that the removal of this assumption can improve the generalization ability and reactivity of the system to handle task variants and disturbances, facilitating long-horizon manipulation planning in dynamic environments.

-Under the umbrella of combing LfD with TAMP, \textit{Mandlekar et al.} propose human-in-the-loop TAMP where human teleoperation assists TAMP solvers to find feasible motions for complex contact-rich manipulation tasks without complicated dynamics modeling \cite{mandlekar2023human}. \textit{Mcdonald et al.} and \textit{Dalal et al.}\cite{mcdonald2022guided, Dalal_Mandlekar_Garrett_Handa_Salakhutdinov_Fox_2023} propose to train a policy imitating a TAMP planner with a large-scale database of demonstrations collected offline, achieving good performance on generalization and reactivity.
-In contrast, we show that our Logic-DMP can achieve better performance by relying on a single demonstration.
+Under the umbrella of combining LfD with TAMP, \textit{Mandlekar et al.} propose human-in-the-loop TAMP where human teleoperation assists TAMP solvers in finding feasible motions for complex contact-rich manipulation tasks without complicated dynamics modeling \cite{mandlekar2023human}. \textit{Mcdonald et al.} and \textit{Dalal et al.}\cite{mcdonald2022guided, Dalal_Mandlekar_Garrett_Handa_Salakhutdinov_Fox_2023} propose to train a policy imitating a TAMP planner with a large-scale database of demonstrations collected offline, achieving good performance on generalization and reactivity.
+Moreover, large language models (LLMs) have proven beneficial for high-level task planning for long-horizon manipulation tasks \cite{firoozi2023foundation, ahn2022can}.
+They can be considered as human language behavior models learned from internet-scale demonstrations.
+However, these language behavior models lack real-world experiences and robot information \cite{Xiang2023Language}, necessitating great efforts on domain data collection and fine-tuning to find feasible trajectories for solving multi-step manipulation tasks with TAMP solvers in the real world \cite{driess23palme}.
+In contrast, our Logic-LfD can handle various long-horizon manipulation tasks by imitating and generalizing a single demonstration.